gchq/Palisade-examples/performance/README.md

 Once the create-perf-data task has been run once, it does not need to be re-run:
  * If running the performance tests repeatedly, the above command can be sped up to the default configuration of:
    `java -jar -Dspring.profiles.active=example-perf services-manager/target/services-manager-*-exec.jar`
- * If the palisade services are also still running, the caobe command can be sped up again to exclude starting the already-running services:
+ * If the palisade services are also still running, the above command can be sped up again to exclude starting the already-running services:
    `java -jar -Dspring.profiles.active=example-perf services-manager/target/services-manager-*-exec.jar --manager.schedule=performance-test-task`
    Or run just the performance-test manually as below...